FanaticPythoner/MSOfficeFileConverter/README.md

 - For now, MSOfficeFileConverter only work on Windows.

-- For now, only work for Word.
-I am planning to implement Excel and PowerPoint in the following days.
+- For now, only work for Word and Excel.
+I am planning to implement PowerPoint in the following days.

 # Installation